 In reality, while being overweight or obese increases your risk of these conditions greatly, it is far from the main cause.
 If you have a genetic predisposition to Type II diabetes or if your lifestyle puts you at risk, you may develop it.
 You may also have a history of or be suffering from medical conditions that increase your risk of getting diagnosed with these conditions.

 Where You Carry Your Weight Matters

 Another thing to keep in mind is that where you carry your weight is more important than the numbers on the scale.
 Those who are predisposed to insulin resistance and PCOS tend to hold their weight in their abdomen and have an apple-shaped figure.
 This is known as central or truncal obesity, while it is sometimes referred to as visceral fat.

 This body types does not require you to be overweight either.
-This risk factor applies if you find that you are quite slender in other areas of your body but have a substantial tummy pooch.
+This risk factor applies if you find that you are quite thin in other areas of your body but have a substantial tummy pooch.

 The following are common causes of truncal or central obesity:

 Because the causes of central obesity coincide with the risk factors for insulin resistance and PCOS, the risk is heightened.

 Common Myths About Weight and Insulin Related Conditions